rveen/gserver/README.md

 ## Login, Logout

 There is no specific path for login or logout.
-Any request which is not a static file will handle the parameters 'Login' and 'Logout' if present.
+Any request which does not go to the static file handler will recognize the parameters 'Login' and 'Logout' if present.
 The default login handler accepts any non-empty username and any password.

 The 'redirect' parameter can be used to send the user to a specific page after login.
 The default behavior is to return to the same page.